fiverr/passable/_docs/getting_started/writing_tests.md

 });
 ```

-In the example above, we tested a form named `NewUserForm`, and ran two tets on it.
+In the example above, we tested a form named `NewUserForm`, and ran two tests on it.
 One of the `username` field, and one on the `age` field.
 When testing the username field, we made sure that **all** conditions are true, and when testing age, we made sure that **at least one** condition is true.

 If our validation fails, among other information, we would get the names of the fields, and an array of errors for each, so we can show them back to the user.